 Writing 111 (FYW) or its equivalent is a prerequisite for all courses in the English department except some Level I Interim courses.
-While a few courses have additional prerequisities, most Level I and Level II courses are open to all — majors and non-majors alike — after Writing 111 (FYW) or its equivalent.
+While a few courses have additional prerequisities, most Level I (ENGL 100 to 199) and Level II (ENGL 200 to 299) courses are open to all — majors and non-majors alike — after Writing 111 (FYW) or its equivalent.
 Level III courses (numbered 300 or higher) are primarily for English majors and ordinarily build upon prior work.
 All Level III courses require as a prerequisite English 185 and at least one Level II course in an area of relevant background as confirmed by the instructor or the department.
 Any course offered in the English department can count as an elective in the major.

 Please note that these classes are subject to change.